Agravity Boys 001-003 – Manga Review

 That said, there’s glimmers of perhaps something more here.
 Chapter 2 focuses on the boys being approached by the higher dimension being a second time, the classic “let’s show the concept works in less pages” methodology so many Shonen manga do.
 However, in this chapter the boys are given a choice between something seemingly useful, and a hot girl.
 While the boys end up picking the hot girl, it’s done for noble reasons as they realize she misses her family, and rather than have her join them, they ask the higher dimension being to send her home.
 That gives heart to our heroes, even if they are but horny teenage boys.
 Then again Chapter 3 is one big long poop joke, with hardly enough goofs in between the set up and the ultimate punchline to make it feel worthwhile.

 Between this and Zipman, Jump’s other newest addition, so far Zipman seems like it offers more promise.
-But if Agravity Boys can pull itself together, find new avenues of humor that aren’t simply grass, and allow the story, and its characters, to evolve naturally, then it might just turn itself into something memorable.
+But if Agravity Boys can pull itself together, find new avenues of humor that aren’t simply crass, and allow the story, and its characters, to evolve naturally, then it might just turn itself into something memorable.